 North Wales is a somewhat ethnically-diverse borough.
 The people who call North Wales home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Wales residents report their race to be White, followed by Asian.
 Important ancestries of people in North Wales include German, English, Italian, and Polish.

 The most common language spoken in North Wales is English.
-Other important languages spoken here include Gujarathi and Thai.
+Other important languages spoken here include Thai and German.